nefiltari/yaki/lib/yaki.coffee.md

       dictionary.similarities = []
       lang = dictionary.context.language
       config = Yaki.Configuration[lang]
-      for entry, id in dictionary.terms
+      for entry, id in dictionary.terms when not entry.drop
         # Initialize some Variables
         candidates = {}
         count = 0